 Our inference that environmental factors were a key driver of stock collapses was unexpected given the prevailing hypothesis is that fishing activity was the primary driver (e.g., Gomes et al., 1995; Hutchings, 1996; but see Morgan et al., 2002).
 Since our model utilizes reported fisheries landings, a portion of these losses may be attributed to illegal fishing activity.
-However, it seems unlikely that the industry had the capacity to covertly exceed typical reported annual catches in the late 1980s.
+However, it seems unlikely that the industry had the capacity to covertly exceed typical reported annual catches in the late 1980s by the amount suggested here.
 For instance, annual catches in the late 1980s across the Northeast NL Shelf and the Grand Bank totaled ~450 kt while residual losses estimated by the model in the early 1990s was ~1000 kt.
 The fishing industry would have had to double its efforts to explain the declines.
 It follows that the decline must at least in part, if not primarily, be due to an unknown environmental driver.
 This contention is not new (see, for example, Atkinson, 1994; Pedersen et al., 2017), however, it remains contentious and perplexing as we lack specific causal explanations.
-While increasingly cold conditions through the 1980s and early 1990s undoubtedly affected the distribution of multiple species Robertson et al. (2021), it is not yet clear whether shifting temperatures was the primary driver of the collapse and, if it was, the causal pathway has yet to be determined.
+While increasingly cold conditions through the 1980s and early 1990s undoubtedly affected the distribution of multiple species (Robertson et al. 2021), it is not yet clear whether shifting temperatures was the primary driver of the collapse and, if it was, the causal pathway has yet to be determined.

 Regardless of the environmental driver behind the 1990s collapse, it is possible that increasingly industrialized and intense fishing activity through the 1960s and 1970s reduced population diversity and, consequently, hampered the ability of the species within the community to buffer subsequent environmental changes (sensu the portfolio effect, Schindler et al., 2010).
 Still, it is curious that heavily exploited species like Atlantic cod show no signs of change or loss of genetic diversity (Pinsky et al., 2021).
 Another hypothesis is that fishing activity bounded the safe operating space of the system, triggering an alternate stable state (Scheffer et al., 2015).
 While not a perfect test of chaotic dynamics, we did assess the possibility of a systematic shift in system-level carrying capacities and found little support for this hypothesis.
 That said, there were clear shifts in the communities in the region and these shifts may have emerged from the combined effects of interspecific competition and shifting energy pathways.
 It is well known that the dominant forage species in the area shifted from capelin to shrimp (Dawe et al., 2012) and this change was detrimental for cod (Link & Sherwood, 2019; Mullowney & Rose, 2014; Regular et al., 2022) and perhaps other piscivorous species that rely on capelin.
 Shrimp are an important prey item for redfish species (Brown-Vuillemin et al., 2022), so it is possible that the increasing shrimp population helped support concurrent recruitment pulses of redfish.
 We admit that this conjecture is highly speculative; however, we add it as a simple example of how bottom-up forces may be driving the observed changes in the community.
 The reality is obviously more complex and the observed restructuring of the communities may be akin to the “paradox of plankton” where the continuous interaction of ecological and environmental factors give rise to “oscillations and chaos, with a continuous wax and wane of species within the community” (Scheffer et al., 2003).